 Some cyclists scoff at the idea of stopping at four-way stops, of waiting for a stoplight to turn green, or of riding on the streets rather than sidewalks.
 But many fatal bike collisions occur at intersections, to the fault of both drivers and cyclists.
 Being hyper-aware at intersections and following the rules of a four-way stop or stoplights can help the flow of traffic and increase your visibility.
 And while it may be tempting to ride on a sidewalk to skip heavy traffic, riding on sidewalks is not only against the law, but it can cause unexpected dangers for cyclists, especially when riding from the sidewalk onto the street or across an alley or driveway where cars do not expect to encounter you.
 If you’re injured when a car hits you but you’ve broken a traffic law, the driver isn’t at fault, and your injuries are entirely your own to bear.
 Also, learn your hand signals for right and left turns, and use them!

 What If I’m in a Bike Collision in Denver?

-Make sure you or witnesses call the police to the scene, and collect the driver’s insurance and contact information.
+Make sure you or witnesses call the police to the scene and collect the driver’s insurance and contact information.
 After seeking immediate medical care, call the O’Sullivan Law Firm for a free review of your case.
-Check out how we help bike collision victims and read more of our bicycle riding tips.
+Check out how we help bike collision victims in Denver and read more of our bicycle riding tips.

 And next time you see a ghost bike in Denver, take a moment to look at your surroundings.
 If you’re a driver please be conscious of the dangers cyclists face on the streets, and if you’re a cyclist remember to be visible and protected, be aware, and follow the rules.